-Assistant Vice President for Student Affairs/Equity, Diversity, and Inclusion and Title IX Coordinator at Bowling Green State University
+Assistant Vice President for Student Affairs and Title IX Coordinator at Bowling Green State University

-At Gettysburg, McCary is responsible for coordinating and implementing the college’s Title IX compliance efforts and overseeing its sexual assault prevention, education and adjudication efforts.
-She has experience in writing, monitoring and enforcing policies on sexual misconduct and relationship violence for students, faculty and staff, and leads and implements campus-wide training, education and outreach efforts related to Title IX, bystander intervention, sexual misconduct, relationship violence and stalking.
-She also oversees deputy Title IX coordinators.
+Previously at Gettysburg University, McCary was responsible for coordinating and implementing the college’s Title IX compliance efforts and overseeing its sexual assault prevention, education, and adjudication efforts.
+She has experience in writing, monitoring, and enforcing policies on sexual misconduct and relationship violence for students, faculty and staff, and leads and implements campus-wide training, education, and outreach efforts related to Title IX, bystander intervention, sexual misconduct, relationship violence, and stalking.

 Provost and Executive Vice President of Academic Affairs at Ball State University

-Susana Rivera-Mills became Provost and Executive Vice President for Academic Affairs at Ball State University in July 2018.
+Susana Rivera-Mills became provost and executive vice president for academic affairs at Ball State University in July 2018.
 As provost, she oversees all aspects of our academic mission, including supporting leadership for all academic units.
-She plays a crucial role in the development and implementation of the university's strategic plan.
+She plays a crucial role in the development and implementation of our strategic plan.

-She brings extensive administrative experience, and her passion to connect universities to their communities, to Ball State.
+She brings extensive administrative experience, and her passion to connect universities to their communities.
 Susana’s goal is to create a learning environment where all students can access a high-quality education and succeed in order to reach their full potential.